PopovEvgeniy/blackice/readme.txt

 Command-line arguments

 This program takes 3 command-line arguments: the mode, a password, and a file name.
-The mode: encrypt - encryption mode, decrypt - decryption mode
+The modes are: encrypt — encryption mode, decrypt — decryption mode.

 Exit codes